RDFM Artifact utility

 Additionally, rdfm-artifact allows for the generation of delta updates, which contain only the differences between two versions of an artifact rather than the entire artifact itself.
 This can be useful for reducing the size of updates and improving the efficiency of the deployment process.

 rdfm-artifact can also be used for generation of Zephyr MCUboot artifacts, which allows for updating embedded devices running Zephyr.
+Additionally, multiple Zephyr images can be combined into one grouped artifact to allow multiple boards to act as one logical device.

 Getting started